 Institutional Interest in Real-World Asset Tokenization

-The most notable example of financial institutions piloting the usage of RWAs within DeFi protocols on a public blockchain is the Singapore Central Bank’s Project Guardian, which explored the use of DeFi for wholesale funding markets in late 2022.
+Another example of financial institutions exploring the usage of RWAs is the Singapore Central Bank’s Project Guardian, which explored the use of DeFi for wholesale funding markets in late 2022.
 Under the first pilot, DBS Bank, JP Morgan, and SBI Digital Asset Holdings conducted foreign exchange and government bond transactions against liquidity pools composed of tokenized Singapore government securities bonds, Japanese government bonds, Japanese Yen (JPY), and Singapore Dollars (SGD).

 The pilot used forked permissioned versions of the Aave lending protocol and Uniswap exchange operating on the public Polygon mainnet.
 The pilot resulted in JP Morgan executing its first DeFi transaction on a public blockchain, the trading of $100,000 tokenized Singapore dollar deposits (the first issuance of tokenized deposits by a bank) for tokenized yen issued by SBI Digital Asset Holdings.

 WORLD!
 J.P.
 Morgan has executed its 1st *LIVE* trade on public blockchain using DeFi, Tokenized Deposits & Verifiable Credentials, part of @MAS_sg Project Guardian 🙌🚀🔥https://t.co/XI212SG4zg Many world 1sts here, & since this is public ⛓ here’s a transparent🧵on what we did: